Labor Challenges? Here’s How Preprinted LPN Labels Can Help.

 Another area where in-house printing impacts labor is with ongoing setup and management.

-“Workers have to regularly maintain hardware and software,” Aitken said.
+“Workers have to regularly maintain hardware and software,” Bender said.
 “Supplies like ribbons and paper have to be frequently replaced.
 It adds up.”

 Additional costs include investing in maintenance plans and IT expertise to keep systems up and running.